Evolution of cephalopods: Volborthella

 When it was discovered in 1888, it was thought that the early Cambrian Volborthella was a cephalopod.
 However discoveries of more detailed fossils showed that Volborthella's small, conical shell was not secreted but built from grains of the mineral silicon dioxide (silica); neither was it septate.
 This illusion was a result of the laminated texture of the organisms' tests.
 Therefore, Volborthella's classification is now uncertain.

 Shelbyoceras

 Because the characters differentiating monoplacophora from cephalopods are few, several monoplacophora have been mistaken for cephalopod ancestors.
 One such genus is Shelbyoceras, which was reclassified based on a depressed groove that forms a band around the shell, which is similar to a feature seen in Hypseloconus.
 The septa in this genus are either closely or irregularly spaced.

-Pohlsepia

-Pohlsepia, known from Mazon Creek has originally been interpreted as a cirrate octopus.
-But later study shows that affinities as octopus is controversial, and even considered to be a non-mollusk.

 Kirengellids

 The Kirengellids are a group of shells that, whilst originally aligned to the monoplacophoran ancestry of the cephalopods, have been reinterpreted as brachiopods.